KoraSHughes/DataLife/README.md

 # DataLife
 A current research project partnership between NYU, Politecnico di Milano, and Rutgers aimed at improving NYC highschool admissions efficiency and transparency.

+## Tour of Important Documents:
+- FrontEnd
+  - index.html = main page
+    - style.css = visual definitions for the whole frontend
+  - script.js = takes the results of the simulation and generates the plots
+- BackEnd:
+  - oneshot.py = main simulation code which creates the student/school objects/rankings
+    - load.ipynb = playground for oneshot.py
+  - gale_shapley.py = main matching code that returns which students are admitted into which schools
+  - application_logic.py = calls oneshot function + gale-shapely matching and passes results to frontend

+## Simulation Information: (variable configurations for each stage)
+- Student Strategy = [a,b] : a = student.selection_policy, b = student.ranking_policy (defined around oneshot.py lines 50-54)
+  - stage 1 = [0,0] = students choose schools randomly with no order
+  - stage 2 = [0,1] = students choose schools randomly but order by the school's likeability index, descending
+  - stage 3 = [1,0] = students choose schools via popularity-weighted selection and placed in a randomized order
+  - stage 4 = [1,1] = students choose schools via popularity-weighted selection and rank them based on the likeability index, descending
+- School Strategy = [c] : c = school.policy (defined around oneshot.py line 113)
+  - stages 1-4 = school sorts students that applied based on lottery number descending = [1]
+  - stage 5 = school sorts students that applied based on seat number descending with lottery number as a tiebreaker = [2]
+  - stage 6 = school sorts students that applied based on screen number descending with lottery number as a tiebreaker = [3]
+> Note: By default, all generation functions (oneshot.py lines 210-235) randomly select each of these parameters with equal probability.
+This means the default state of the simulation is stage 7.
+Also, the seat and screen distributions are defined in oneshot.py lines 28-29 and implemented in lines 199-208.

 ## Links:
 - Code: https://github.com/KoraSHughes/DataLife